LiamBatiste/Bank-Customer-Churn/README.md

 #### - Balance
 #### - Credit Card

-The model of choice was Multivariate Linear Regression
+The primary model of choice was Multivariate Linear Regression, given it's ability to facilitate the analysis that the impact of several predictors has on the target variable simultaneously.
+This might therefore be useful for predicting the likelihood/rate of a customer churning.
+Additionally it could potentially be used to quantify the contribution each predictor variable has towards customer churn with the Bank.

 ## Model Performance
 Discuss the performance of each model tested, including accuracy metrics (e.g., accuracy, precision, recall, F1-score) and any challenges encountered.
+#### Multivariate Linear Regression model (MLR)
+Following Model fitting and training an r-Squared scored of 0.13 (2 d.p.) was obtained, meaning the model was performing very poorly.
+This was deemed to be due to output of the target variable needing to be either 1 (churned) or 1 (retained) and so categorical in nature.
+However, MLR is not suitable for predicting categorical outputs, but instead

 ## Refinement
 Explain how the model was refined using techniques like GridSearchCV or hyperparameter tuning to optimize performance.

 ## Best Model
 Detail the best-performing model selected based on evaluation metrics, such as test accuracy and other relevant metrics.

 # Actionable Recommendations
 Summarize the actionable recommendations derived from the predictive modeling results, emphasizing strategies to reduce customer churn based on the insights gained.

-# Conclusion
-Wrap up with a brief conclusion highlighting the main findings, the impact of the best model, and potential next steps for further improvement or application.

 # Appendix
 Include any additional details, code snippets, or visualizations that support your findings but weren't included in the main sections.